ripple/ripple-rest/docs/api-reference.md

 The `status_url` can be used to check the status of an individual payment.
 At first the `state` will be `pending`, then `validated` or `failed`.

-If you want to monitor outgoing payments in bulk you can use the Notifications to monitor finalized (either validated or failed) payments.
+If you want to monitor outgoing payments in bulk you can use the [Notifications](#notifications) to monitor finalized (either validated or failed) payments.

+Note that payments will have additional fields after validation.
+Please refer to the Payment schema for details on all possible fields.

 ----------